-For general URTI management, text-only, phone-only, or text and phone-only consults are unlikely to meet the required professional standard as outlined in the SMC ECEG.
-Doctors should either escalate the patient to a VC or an in-person consult.
-This is to ensure that visual cues are considered prior to diagnosing and prescribing treatment.
+For general URTI management, text-only, phone-only, or text and phone-only consultations are unlikely to meet the required professional standard as outlined in the SMC ECEG.
+Doctors should either escalate the patient to a VC or an in-person consultation.
+This is to ensure that visual cues are considered prior to